How do you understand the deposit patterns of online casino players in 2026?

 - Ignoring data quality or inconsistent reporting between partners

-- Prioritising small sample noise over repeatable signals
+- Prioritizing small sample noise over repeatable signals

 - Deploying offers or targeting that conflict with operator compliance rules